runnfla/ElmoFire/README.md

 # GaleFuncs Add-In

 The GaleFuncs Add-In is an extension for LibreOffice Calc and Microsoft Excel powered by the [RunFormula](https://github.com/runnfla/RunFormula) scripting engine.
-It allows you to evaluate mathematical expressions and formulas with physical unit awareness, without creating macros.
+It allows you to evaluate mathematical expressions, including calculations with physical units, without macros.
 Expressions and short scripts are written directly inside spreadsheet cells.
 The [RunFormula](https://github.com/runnfla/RunFormula) syntax is fully supported.

 With GaleFuncs, you can:
-* Perform evaluations with complex numbers and intervals
+* Use scripting language with conditional statements, loops, and user-defined functions;
-* Use conditional statements, loops, and user-defined functions
+* Perform evaluations with complex numbers and intervals;
-* Check physical dimensions at every operation
+* Check physical dimensions at every operation;
-* Automatically determine the unit of measurement for the final result
+* Automatically determine the unit of measurement for the final result;
-* Convert values between different unit systems
+* Convert values between different unit systems.

 **Compatibility**\
 \- LibreOffice Calc x86‑64 on Windows and Linux\